 - Repeat the site check again, 2 to 4 weeks before your big day because you can’t guarantee it will still work;

-3. Confirm Venue Has Backup Power (Generators) that Works
+3. Check That The Venue Has Backup Power (Generator) that Works

 What an ugly surprise it always is when NEPA strikes in the middle of a fun wedding, and thirty minutes later the wedding is still without light and sound.
 We have been to weddings where everywhere was cool and the music is playing and people are dancing, and suddenly there’s power (electricity) failure.
 Next, everyone is feeling hot and fanning themselves, and there are distractions and some noise.
 This is not a classy situation at all, but you can avoid it (tips below).